kluchey/OMG/pages/MCV4U___6___2 Scalar Equations of Planes.md

 - #+BEGIN_WARNING
   In this lesson our **goal** is to describe a plane with a scalar equation, i.e. an equation without vectors.
-We will learn to use Desmos 3D to represent
   #+END_WARNING
 - ## Recall #.v-self-border
 	- Given the scalar equation in 2D for a line, what is the normal vector?